MIS EZ ULTRA-TONE B&W INKS for the Epson C86 and C88 Printers

 Information and Settings

-The Epson C86 and C88 appear to print in a very similar matter, particularly on matte paper.
+The Epson C86 and C88 appear to print in a very similar matter.
 As such, I’ve combined my older C86 information sheet with the C88 information.

 The C86 and C88 with the EZ carbon pigment inksets can make B&W prints that are as lightfast and archival as the most expensive systems available for home digital printing.